 Funny logo animation by Tubik adds playfulness to the character and makes it quickly noticeable.

-Logo animation on the splash screen for mobile UI design concept by Johny Vino.
+Logo animation on the splash screen for the mobile UI design concept by Johny Vino.

 Points to Consider